-9. Ensure the products are safe to use.
+Ensure the products are safe to use.
 Do not buy if you feel there are exposed wires, or the product looks poorly designed and may cause accidental injury.

-FIGURE 40: Exposed Wires48
+FIGURE 49: Exposed Wires49

 - 10. Always shop around and compare the prices, quality, warranty, sizes, brands, safety etc of the products that you want to buy.
 Ask others who have Hydro systems about where they got theirs from and ask them direction to the shops.
 Once you visit the city or town it will be easier for you to find the right shops and ask the questions mentioned above. - 11.
 Ask the seller of the costs associated with having a professional to come over to do the installation.
 Since a hydro system is more complex to install and configure (compared to a solar system), it is always better to have an experienced installer to come and install it for you.
 After the installation, the installer will provide a full run through the system and provide training on how to operate and maintain the system properly.
-Also ask for phone contacts of who can be called to seek advice if the hydro system stops working in future.
+Also ask for full name of technician, full name of company with physical address and phone contacts of who can be called to seek advice if the hydro system stops working in future.